edicostasp/edicostasp/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a personal project
 - 🌱 I’m currently learning about devops, docker, kubernets, cloud and micro services
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: [linkedin]
 - 📖 Participating on curso FullCycle Developer, at Code Education
 - ⚡ Fun fact: ...
 ### Stacks :computer: